ibm-cloud-docs/pattern-watson-speech-vision/overview.md

 This pattern is built upon the following key technologies:

-1. watson: a software-as-a-service (SaaS) offering for building AI-powered applications
+1. Watsonx: a software-as-a-service (SaaS) offering for building AI-powered applications
 2. Watson Assistant: a cloud-based AI platform for developing conversational interfaces( speech to text and text to speech)
 3. watson.data: a managed data service that enables secure and scalable data storage
-4. watson.governance: a set of tools for managing and governing Watson-powered AI solutions
+4. watson.governance: a set of tools for managing and governing watson-powered AI solutions
-5. watson.aI: a portfolio of AI technologies, including natural language processing (NLP), machine learning (ML), and computer vision (CV)
+5. watson.ai: a portfolio of AI technologies, including natural language processing (NLP), machine learning (ML), and computer vision (CV)
 6. IBM Cloud VPC ROKS: a cloud-based infrastructure service that enables scalable and secure deployment of applications
 7. IBM Cloud VPC VSI: a virtual server instance for running custom workloads on IBM Cloud
 8. IBM Cloud Development Pipelines: a continuous integration/continuous delivery (CI/CD) toolchain for automating software development workflows